Emergency & urgent care

 • been sedated and be sleepy or drowsy.

-Despite the sedation, many patients respond to reassurance, such as a familiar voice or hand holding.
-The bedside nurse will make sure that you are able to be with your loved one without disturbing any of the monitoring equipment and can also tell you about the equipment and why it is needed.
+Despite sedation, many patients respond to reassurance, such as a familiar voice or hand holding.
+The Nurse will make sure that you are able to be with your loved one without disturbing any of the monitoring equipment, and can also tell you about the equipment and why it is needed.

 Critically ill patients have a high risk of getting an infection.
-To help reduce this risk, please always clean your hands when you enter and leave the unit, by using the spray foam, alcohol gel or washing your hands.
+To help reduce this risk, please always clean your hands when you enter and leave the unit by using spray foam, alcohol gel or washing your hands.

-If you are ill, please do not visit.
+If you are ill, please do not visit hospital.

 Some patients are at higher risk of infection than others or have an infection that needs isolating.
-These isolation rooms are restricted to close family and friends and you’ll be asked to take extra precautions in these rooms, such as wearing a mask, wearing a plastic apron and washing your hands using soap and water.
+These isolation rooms are restricted to close family and friends and you will be asked to take extra precautions in these rooms such as wearing a face mask, wearing a plastic apron and washing your hands using soap and water.

 It is a general principle that a person has a right to consent to or refuse treatment.
 An ‘Advance Decision’ enables a person to refuse specified medical treatment at a time in the future when that person may lack capacity to consent to or refuse it.
 Any person with capacity who is 18 or older can make an Advance Decision but this will only apply at a time when the person lacks capacity.